From the Archive: Articles, Media & Links

 The Emotional Physiology of Energy Injury

-Vitality, flow, and coordinated action are key elements for your body-mind-spirit to operate as a synergistic whole.
+A balanced energy ecosystem promotes vitality, synchronization, and function to all aspects of our being.
 Discord disrupts this balanced synergy.
-The causes of discord are many; lack of basic bodily needs being meet such as food, water and clean air, suppressed emotions, trauma, repetitive self-judgment, generational miasmas, injury, hopelessness, social conditioning, thought projections, implants, and more.
+The causes of discord are many.
+They can include the lack of basic bodily needs being meet such as food, water and clean air, suppressed emotions, trauma, repetitive self-judgment, generational miasmas, physical injury, hopelessness, social conditioning, thought projections, implants, and more.
 Frankly, the list is endless.
-Healing, then, is the resolution of discord; the re-balancing of mind, body, emotion or spirit that is out of harmony with the whole.
+Healing is the re-alignment of the different parts of our self with spirit to re-balance the parts that are out of harmony with the whole.

-After an injury or other harm, the natural healing processes of the body automatically begin.
-However, sometimes, for no apparent reason, healing stalls.
-When the body has all the physical elements needed to heal, but reaches a plateau in recovery that can’t be overcome, the reason is almost always due to the presence of unprocessed emotions.
+After an injury or other harmful event, the natural healing process of the body automatically begins.
+However, as healing proceeds sometimes, for no apparent reason, progress stalls.
+If the body has all the physical elements needed to heal, but reaches a plateau in recovery, the reason is almost always due to the presence of unprocessed emotions.
 They are held within the tissue in an ‘energy cyst,’ a concept identified by osteopath John Upledger, creator of CranioSacral Therapy.

-An energy cyst is energy filled with unprocessed emotion.
-Here’s how it’s made: Consider being in a car accident and suffering whiplash.
+An energy cyst is an energetic bundle of unprocessed emotions combined with the physical force of the trauma.
+Consider being in a car accident and suffering whiplash.
 You receive treatment and your pain is significantly reduced.
-Then, the process seems to stall and you reach a level beyond which your pain and limitation doesn’t improve.
+Then, healing seems to stall and your pain and limitation doesn’t improve.
 For years you suffer with headaches and neck pain.
 Imaging studies indicate that the structural part of your injury is resolved.
-The problem is determined to reside in your soft tissue; the muscles, tendons, ligaments and fascia.
+The problem is determined to reside in your soft tissue; muscles, tendons, ligaments, and fascia.
 Massage and physical therapy help for short periods, but nothing creates full resolution.

-Upledger declares that emotions experienced at the time of an accident–perhaps fear and anger–are trapped in the tissue along with the energy of the impact of the accident.
-The size and intensity of the energy cyst is related to the degree of the emotions and the force of the impact.
+In his seminal work, Upledger declared that emotions experienced at the time of an accident–fear and anger, for example–are trapped in the tissue along with the force of the impact.
+The size and intensity of the energy cyst is related to the degree of the emotions and the force of impact.
 Until processed, the emotions haven’t completed their function and cannot resolve.
 (See the article Emotions: Translations of Subtle Energy.)
-Physically, in an attempt to protect the injury, muscles tighten around the area to numb it.
+Physically, in an attempt to decrease the emotional and physical discomfort, muscles tighten around the area to numb it.
 Fascia restricts movement and the tissue is isolated from blood, energy, and nerve flow needed for resolution.
 Energy healing, in this instance, focuses on moving the fascia and dissolving the energy cyst.
 Emotions stored inside can be processed and muscle tension releases.
 Flow is restored so physical healing can resume.

 In the 1950s, Wilhelm Reich, the father of body-centered psychotherapy, discovered that specific emotions seem to be generated and processed in specific places in the body.
-This comes as no surprise to most people.
-We know where we feel sadness.
-We know where shame resides, and they know where they feel love.
+This comes as no surprise to body-workers.
+Most people know where they feel sadness.
+They know where shame resides, and they know where they feel love.
 Only scientists relegated emotions to the brain.